 You will also need to determine whether local law requires you to have business insurance or other protections.
 Working in clients’ homes is not always free of risks, so business insurance can help protect both you and your clients in case something goes wrong.

-6. Start Marketing Your New Cleaning Company
+6. How to Start Marketing Your New Cleaning Company

 After you decide on a name for your cleaning business, file the proper permits and licensing documents, and purchase all your cleaning supplies, it’s time to find clients.
 Marketing for a cleaning company can be as simple as word of mouth or as complex as running advertisements in your local paper or online.